-Here are our favourite wedding venues in Glasgow.
+Here are our favourite wedding venues in Glasgow and surrounding areas, from grand, glamorous hotels to more intimate spaces.

 The name of this unique venue means ‘great melody of life’ or ‘big song’ in Gaelic.
 Formerly a parish church, Òran Mór is now an entertainment venue, including a whisky bar, restaurant, nightclub and theatre.
 The first thing to draw your eye is the Auditorium, which has been transformed into a stunning wedding spot by Scottish artist Alasdair Gray’s celestial ceiling mural.

-Lots of original features like the stained-glass windows remain and the modern art adorning the walls add personality to this vast venue.
+Lots of original features like the stained-glass windows remain, and the modern art adorning the walls adds personality to this vast venue.
 It can hold over 250 guests for a sit-down dinner, and food comes courtesy of their in-house chefs.
 Buzzing with life and character, it’s an excellent venue for a wedding.

 READ MORE: 17 Amazing Places to Mini-Moon in Scotland